 This construction is based on changing our point of view from $G$-orbits in $V$ to isomorphism classes of triples $(H', \theta', \gamma')$, where $H'$ is a reductive group of type $E_8$, $\theta'$ is a stable $\bbZ / 3 \bbZ$-grading, and $\gamma' \in \frh'(1)$.
 We give a construction that begins with a Heisenberg group (such as the $\mu_3$-extension of $\Jacobian_f[3]$ arising from the Mumford theta group of thrice the canonical principal polarization of $\Jacobian_f$) and a representation $W$ of this Heisenberg group, and returns a Lie algebra $\frh'$ of type $E_8$ with a stable $\bbZ / 3 \bbZ$-grading $\theta'$, together with a representation of $\frg' = (\frh')^{\theta'}$ on the same space $W$.
-The existence of this construction, which seems to be related to twisted vertex operator realizations of affine Kac--Moody algebras \cite{Lep85}, still seems remarkable to us!
+The existence of this construction, which seems to be related to twisted vertex operator realisations of affine Kac--Moody algebras \cite{Lep85}, still seems remarkable to us!
 The general version of this construction will be described in a future work of the first author \cite{Rom18a}.

 The next step in the proof of Theorem \ref{thm_intro_bounded_selmer} is to introduce integral structures.
 All of the objects $H$, $\theta$, $G$, $V$ can be defined naturally over $\bbZ$, and we may choose the polynomials $c_{12}, \dots, c_{30}$ so that they lie in $\bbZ[V]^G$.
 If $p$ is a prime and $f(x) = x^5 + c_{12} x^3 + c_{18} x^2 + c_{24} x + c_{30} \in \bbZ_p[x]$ is a polynomial of non-zero discriminant, then our constructions so far yield a map $\Jacobian_f(\bbQ_p) / 3 \Jacobian_f(\bbQ_p) \to G(\bbQ_p) \backslash V_f(\bbQ_p)$.
 However, it is essential to be able to show that each $G(\bbQ_p)$-orbit in $V_f(\bbQ_p)$ that is in the image of this map admits an integral representative, i.e.\ intersects $V_f(\bbZ_p)$ non-trivially.
 This has been a sticking point for some time.
 In our earlier papers \cite{Tho15, Rom18}, our failure to construct integral representatives in full generality meant we could provide upper bounds only for the average sizes of the Selmer sets, and not the full Selmer groups, of the families of curves studied there.